phospho-app/phospho/README.md

 # phospho Python Client

-Phospho is a platform to help you monitor.
+Phospho is a platform to help you monitor LLM apps.

 Read the docs at [docs.phospho.app](https://docs.phospho.app/).